google/dv360_feature_adoption/README.md

 This is a reference implementation for a solution that will pull the necessary SDF and reports needed from Display & Video 360 into BigQuery to create a feature adoption dataset.

-The idea is to deploy a single Cloud Function and schedule jobs for individual Display & Video 360 advertisers to generate a feature adoption dataset every 24 hours for analysis.
+The idea is to deploy a set of Cloud Functions and schedule jobs for individual Display & Video 360 advertisers to generate a feature adoption dataset every 24 hours for analysis.

 ## Prerequisites